Hornmasters on Lip Moisture

 …also an advocate of the moist embouchure.
 Although at a beginner’s stage this makes the high register harder to obtain, eventually, as the muscles strengthen and a niche for the rim is found on the lower lip, this feeling of insecurity disappears.
 It will then be found that a moist embouchure gives the player greatly increased flexibility, especially in slurring.

-Farkas in The Art of Brass Playing discusses the topic of moist versus dry lips at some length.
+Farkas in The Art of Brass Playing discusses the topic of moist versus dry lips again at some length.
 He offers this observation, and while noting clearly his preference for wet lips notes briefly the advocate’s case for dry lips.

 It is the decision each player must, consciously or unconsciously, make for himself as to whether he should keep his lips moist or dry while playing—for his own best results….
 However, after many years of observation, I have concluded that a large majority of brass players—I would estimate about seventy-five percent—prefer to keep their lips moist while playing.
 This is my own preference and I would find it most disconcerting to try to start playing on dry lips.
 Nevertheless, the minority group would undoubtedly feel just as uncomfortable if required to change to wet lips.